k7f/aces/README.md

 ### Features

 C-e structures may be defined in `.ces` files.
-However, the specification format isn't documented and is very likely to change.
-There are some, perhaps self-explanatory, [examples](data/).
+The specification format, however, isn't documented and is very likely to change (there are some, perhaps self-explanatory, [examples](data/)).

-Run `aces` command to load c-e structures from `.ces` files and analyse them.
-By default, this will check link coherence and print firing components, if there are any, or inform about structural deadlock.
+Run `aces` executable to load c-e structures from `.ces` files and analyse them.
+By default, the program will check link coherence and print firing components, if there are any, or inform about structural deadlock.
 To see the list of available subcommands and options run

 ```bash